strongbox/strongbox-docs/Getting-Started-With-Persistence.md

 ## Abstract

-This page contains explanations and code samples for developers who need to store their entities in the database.
+This page contains explanations and code samples for developers who need to store their entities into the database.

-The Strongbox project uses [OrientDB](http://orientdb.com/orientdb/) as internal persistent storage through Spring Data interface that's implemented in open source project [spring-data-orientdb](https://github.com/orientechnologies/spring-data-orientdb).
+The Strongbox project uses [OrientDB](http://orientdb.com/orientdb/) as its internal persistent storage through the [Spring Data](http://projects.spring.io/spring-data/) interface which, in term, is implemented as the [spring-data-orientdb](https://github.com/orientechnologies/spring-data-orientdb) open source project.

-## Adding dependencies
+## Adding Dependencies

-Let's assume that you as Strongbox developer was asked to create a new module or writing persistence code in the existing module that do not contain persistence dependencies yet.
-Otherwise you will have proper section in `pom.xml` as you will see in the code sample below.
-So, your module pom.xml file should contain the following code snippet in the `<dependencies>` section:
+Let's assume that you, as a Strongbox developer, need to create a new module or write some persistence code in an existing module that does not contain any persistence dependencies yet.
+(Otherwise you will already have the proper `<dependencies/>` section in your `pom.xml`, similar to the one in the example below).
+You will need to add the following code snippet to your module's `pom.xml` under the `<dependencies>` section:

     <dependency>
         <groupId>${project.groupId}</groupId>